 This problem illustrates the following theorem:

 In any equation we may change the signs on both sides.

-We will see that when we come to solve equations.
+We will have occasion to apply this theorem when we come to solve equations.
 For we will see that to "solve" an equation we must isolate x -- not −x -- on the left of the equal sign.
 And when we come to the distributive rule (Lesson 14), we will see that we may change all the signs on both sides.

 x is a variable.
 It is neither positive nor negative.
 Only numbers are positive or negative.
 When x takes a value -- positive or negative -- the values of x and −x will have opposite signs.
 If x takes a positive value, then −x will be negative.
 But if x takes a negative value, then −x will be positive.

 Thus if x = −2, then −x = −(−2) = +2.
 (Lesson 2.)

 (If x = 0, then −x = −0, which we must say is equal to 0. −0 = +0 = 0.)

 Please make a donation to keep TheMathPage online.